SimpleLegal/pocket_protector/USER_GUIDE.md

 ```
 $ pprotect list-audit-log
-created key custodian tom@example.com
+2020-01-22T18:06:40Z -- created key custodian tom@example.com
-created domain dev with owner tom@example.com
+2020-01-22T19:46:15Z -- created domain dev with owner tom@example.com
-added secret chat-api-key in dev
+2020-01-22T19:46:38Z -- added secret chat-api-key in dev
-created domain prod with owner tom@example.com
+2020-01-23T05:12:28Z -- created domain prod with owner tom@example.com
-added secret mail-api-key in dev
+2020-01-23T05:13:22Z -- added secret mail-api-key in dev
-added secret mail-api-key in prod
+2020-01-23T05:13:50Z -- added secret mail-api-key in prod
 ```

 And here we can see how it all went down.
-It's far from complete, but it's a pretty good summary that should be used in conjunction with your source control management tools.
+The audit log is a pretty good summary that should be used in conjunction with your source control management tools.
 Using `git` as an example, `git log protected.yaml` and `git blame protected.yaml` are both excellent complements to the audit log.

 The audit log is also completely supplementary.
 It can safely be